 - 4.2.1 The sand and gravel deposit is generally between 2m to 4m thick thus it is proposed that this will be excavated in a single face using a tracked excavator that will load a series of dump trucks.
 These dump trucks will then haul the mineral to the processing plant and stocking area.
 The as-raised material will then be processed to produce a series of single sized gravel and washed sand products. - 4.2.2 The presence of a water table within sand and gravel indicates that the deposit will require dewatering to be worked in a 'dry state'.
-The water will be pumped into a series of settlement lagoons before being discharged into the River Thames. - 4.2.3 The mineral extraction within Phases 1 and 2 will progress southwards in the eastern part of the site, maintaining a 30m margin of undisturbed land to the River Thames (Plan ES21-5).
-The undisturbed margin will be fenced to prevent access into the site.
-The excavation of sand and gravel with backfilling operations using overburden and imported materials will also progress behind the developing face.
+The water will be pumped into a series of settlement lagoons before being discharged into the River Thames. - 4.2.3 The initial development will comprise the establishment of the - 4.2.4 The mineral extraction within Phases 1 and 2 will progress southwards in the eastern part of the site, maintaining a 30m margin of undisturbed land to the River Thames (Plan ES25-5).
+The undisturbed margin, together with other site boundaries, will be fenced to prevent access into the site.
+This fencing will comprise standard open lattice deer fencing that is commonly used across open farmland, as shown in Plan ES25-8.

-- 4.2.4 It is proposed that as the operations progress into the western part of the site, the "best and most versatile" soils within Phase 3 will be stripped and stored in bunds off the floodplain as these will be required to restore the western area back to agricultural land.
-The final phase of the extraction works will be Phase 4, located adjacent to the processing plant. - 4.2.5 The soils and overburden from the area from Phase 4 will have been partly removed as part of the initial plant construction and stockpiling works Any as-raised stockpiled material on Phase 4 will be processed prior to the extraction of the mineral in the ground then backfilling will progress behind the sand and gravel face. - 4.2.6 The site will be progressively restored using imported inert backfill materials, with the final conceptual restoration shown in Plan ES21-6.
+- 4.2.5 The excavation of sand and gravel with backfilling operations using overburden and imported materials will progress behind the developing face.
+The mineral workings will be undertaken in a series of designated sub-phases, as shown in Plan ES25-7.
+These "sub-phases" have been agreed with the Environment Agency as part of the detailed flood modelling assessment. - 4.2.6 It is proposed that as the operations progress into the western part of the site (Phase 3), progressing southwards.
+The "best and most versatile" soils within Phase 3 will be stripped and stored in bunds off the floodplain as these will be required to restore the western area back to agricultural land.
+As the workings progress southwards across Phase 3, a clay filled trench will be installed adjacent to the southern site boundary to reduce any potential groundwater impacts as part of the de-watering operations.
+However, it should be noted that the mineral in this area of the site becomes generally thinner (around 2m), thus de-water impacts are considered to be negligible. - 4.2.7 The soils and overburden from the north-western part of Phase 3 are will have been partly removed as part of the initial plant construction and stockpiling works.
+The asraised stockpiled material on Phase 3 will be processed prior to the extraction of the mineral in the ground then backfilling will progress behind the sand and gravel face. - 4.2.8 The site will be progressively restored using imported inert backfill materials, with the final conceptual restoration shown in Plan ES25-6.